 - The Cashew Cardamom Cream is super easy.
 Just throw soaked cashews, maple syrup, almond milk, cardamom, vanilla and sea salt into a food processor.
 Hit the high button and process for about 4-5 minutes (be sure to soak your cashews overnight to get a smooth blend).

-- Now, frost each muffin with Cashew Cardamom Cream, top with a few slivered almonds and enjoy!
+- Now, cut each muffin in half and frost the middle and top of each muffin with Cashew Cardamom Cream, dust with a sprinkle of cinnamon and enjoy!

-With a hint of sweetness and accents of seasonal spices, these Vegan Sweet Potato Muffins w/ Cashew Cardamom Cream are just plain heavenly!
+Vegan Sweet Potato Muffins w/ Cashew Cardamom Cream

 For the Muffins